Mandelbrot set image very small Mohammed.Amin.com

 From time to time, everyone is annoyed by something they read in print or see on television.
 The easiest thing is to grumble to your friends, but that achieves nothing.
 It is far better to respond.

-I want to share some good practice guidelines for both letters and for website comments.
+I want to share some good practice guidelines for both letters.

 Responding is down to you